 - When cool, add the brandy, if using, or additional orange juice and stir.

 - Place into a sterilised glass jar and store in the refrigerator.
 (See Note 7.)
-Ideally, store it for a week before using it.
+It is ready to use in 24 hours, however, for the best flavours, ideally, store it for a week before using it.
 You can make it up to 6 months in advance.

 Video